 “The Canadian Pre-University programme embraces the core philosophy of Taylor’s College which is to mould the next generation of our youth into productive members of society by imparting the core aspects of the 5Cs,” said Craig Arden Sherrin, President of Taylor’s College who officiated the graduation ceremony.

 “The 5Cs consist of Critical Thinking and Problem Solving, Communication, Cultural Adaption, Collaboration and Creativity and Innovation.
-The Canadian Pre-University program’s combination of both examination and coursework based assessment also helps equip students for success in life by imparting the 3Ls: the right Learning Skills, the proper Life Skills and Leadership skills.”
+The Canadian Pre-University programme’s combination of both examination and coursework based assessment also helps equip students for success in life by imparting the 3Ls: the right Learning Skills, the proper Life Skills and Leadership Skills.”

 While every student graduated with flying colours, several excelled above and beyond their peers.
 Graduand, Claudia Michael Chai Jo Ee who had the best overall academic and community service assessments as well as the popular student vote by her peers took the stage to receive her Valedictorian award.